 In general, the winner of the Dell Magazines Award will be the story that best meets the expectations of the judges.
 Those stories typically are "character oriented"; i.e., the characters, rather than the science, provide the main focus for the reader's interest.
 Serious, thoughtful, yet accessible fiction will have the best chance of success.

 The contest is open to all full-time undergraduates at accredited colleges and universities.
 The award is not limited to unpublished authors, but all submissions must be previously unpublished and unsold, and they should be from 1,000 to 10,000 words long.
 Writers may submit an unlimited number of stories, but each manuscript must include a cover sheet with the writer's name, address, phone number, and the name of the university the writer attends.
+Manuscripts should be double-spaced, with adequate margins, and with pages numbered.
 Your name should not be on the manuscript itself after the cover sheet.

 Story submissions should have been written during your time as a student.
 However, if you attended college full-time during a qualifying semester and then graduated, went to part-time status or quit entirely for a time, you are still eligible.

-The winner will be determined by the editor of Asimov's Science Fiction magazine and the award administrator.
+The winner will be determined by the editors of Asimov' magazine and the award administrator.

 There is a $5 entry fee per story.

-Important: There is a special class-project category.
+IMPORTANT: There is a special class-project category.
 Any instructor may submit an unlimited number of stories from any one class for a flat rate of $15.
-The manuscripts must meet the general requirements of the award and should be put into one envelope along with a brief cover letter from the instructor listing the college or university and the name of the class.
+The manuscripts must meet the general requirements of the award and should be put into one envelope or sent directly to the administrator as email attachments along with a brief cover letter from the instructor listing the college or university and the name of the class.
 This offer is for any college class and not limited to creative-writing classes.
 The instructor should contact Dr. Rick Wilber at RWilber@usf.edu.

 Dell Magazines Award/CIS 3095